bitsofinfo/cicdstatemgr/examples/basics/GENERATE.md

 The `generators` feature can be used to pre-define possible values to be set into the `cicdContextData` at some point in the future, based on the current state in the `cicdContextData` when the `--generate <path>` command is invoked.

+The `--tmpl-ctx-var` argument can be used w/ `--generate` as well.
+The left hand side of the value in `--tmpl-ctx-var` is just an arbitrary KV pair that will be added to the `jinja2` context used in the parsing of templates used by `--generate`, and the right hand side of the `--tmpl-ctx-var` can either be a literal value or a `jsonpath` expression referencing any other variable in the `cicdContextData`

 This assumes you've already run [INIT_NEW](INIT_NEW.md)

 This example is using the `generators` defined in the example [app.yaml](app.yaml)